D.C.’s Delightful Debut:

 You can not go wrong with any of the three rock-star burgers at DBGB Kitchen & Bar.
 I feel like if I describe them to you in detail, it would be like giving away the juicy plot of the thriller movie, so, suffice to say, they alone are worth the trip to our nation’s capitol.

-We were gently persuaded (by each other) to press on fb7and in spite of being sated, to try a couple of the desserts–just to see if our happiness factor could be heightened even one more degree.
+We were gently persuaded (by each other) to press on and in spite of being sated, to try a couple of the desserts–just to see if our happiness factor could be heightened even one more degree.
 Turns out, it could.

 Have you ever had a hand-made fig tarte with ginger custard and red wine sauce?
 No?
 Your mom never made that for you?
 Well, never mind, because now you can have it every time you’re in D.C.
 And you should.
-It’sfb1.
+It’s.
 For the romantics reading this, you might want to pair a dessert Riesling with the Baked Alaska for Two with pistachio and vanilla ice cream, raspberry sorbet and meringue done just so, because Executive Chef Ed Scarpone can’t help himself.
 He just has to make it spectacular.

 So there you have it.
 Service, setting, superb cuisine.
 What’s not to love?
 Book a brunch, lunch or dinner here with friends and show them what a genius you grew up to be.
 A capitol idea, old chum.